How Many Acres for an Ag Exemption in Texas by County

 The Travis County Split

 Travis County has one of the most specific acreage rules in the state.
-The minimum depends on where your property sits relative to Interstate 35:
+The minimum depends on where the property sits relative to Interstate 35:

 - East of IH-35: 12 acres minimum for grazing, dryland farming, and hay